Graph Neural Networks for Causal Inference Under Network Confounding: Conclusion

 \section{Conclusion}

-Existing work on network interference under unconfoundedness assumes that it suffices to control for a known, low-dimensional function of the network and covariates.
-We propose to use GNNs to effectively learn this function and provide a behavioral model under which the function is low-dimensional and estimable with shallow GNNs.
-More formally, we provide conditions under which the propensity score and outcome regression, which ordinarily depend on the entirety of the network, can be approximated by functions of the ego's $L$-neighborhood network for relatively small $L$.
-This is analogous to approximate sparsity conditions in the lasso literature, which posit that a high-dimensional regression function is well-approximated by a function of a relatively small number of covariates.
-Our key assumption is approximate neighborhood interference. \cite{leung2022causal} studies its implications for asymptotic inference, and we highlight its utility for estimation with high-dimensional network controls.
+Existing work on network interference with unconfoundedness assumes that it suffices to control for a known, low-dimensional function of the network and covariates $W_i$.
+In this respect, the approaches may be viewed as semiparametric.
+We propose to use GNNs to nonparametrically learn the function and provide a behavioral model under which it is low-dimensional and estimable with shallow GNNs.

-We consider commonly used estimands defined by exposure mappings.
-We note that these generally do not constitute positively weighted averages of unit-level causal effects.
-However, such a characterization is possible under additional assumptions that rule out endogenous (though not exogenous) peer effects in either outcomes or treatment selection.
-An important topic for future research is the definition of estimands that have causal interpretations under weaker conditions and are consistently estimable.

-Our large-sample results rely on high-level conditions on the rate of convergence of the GNN estimators.
-Primitive sufficient conditions are beyond the scope of the current literature, but we provide two potentially useful results on this front.
-The first provides primitive conditions for a network analog of approximate sparsity, and the second modifies existing work in the GNN literature to characterize the nonparametric function class that GNNs approximate for any given choice of depth.